printdotio/printio-ios-sdk/docs/api_customization.md

 # API-Level Customizations

-By setting an account in print.io admin panel, You will receive a recipe ID (your partner key).
-You will receive from someone on our sales and accounts team a recipe ID for both the staging and live enviornments.
+By setting an account in printio's admin panel, you will receive a recipe ID (your partner key).
+Please contact your account rep to make sure you obtain the recipe ID for both the staging and live enviornments.

-This key or recipe ID will pass to your SDK instance or API call the specific values below:
+This key/recipe ID will pass your store specific information to your SDK instance or API call.

+Your store specific information includes:

-The products you have choosen to offer
+- The products you have choosen to offer

-The order products are displayed on Product List Screen
+- The sort order of products to be displayed

-The product display name
+- The display name of the product

-The product pictures
+- Product pictures

-The Product Description and Product Details
+- Product Description and Product Details

-Product Prices
+- Product Prices

-Shipping Prices
+- Shipping Prices

-Retail Prices
+- Retail Prices or MSRP

+- Coupons

-The SKUs and options you have selected to offer for the product
+- The specific SKUs and options you have selected to offer for each product